 Scotland - No current national CEA process for new applicants.

-During a round, applications are made by individual consultants either to their employer locally for local awards at levels L1-L9, or at the national level for CEAs at the Bronze (L9 equivalent), Silver (L10), Gold (L11) or Platinum (L12) levels.
+During the round, applications are made by individual consultants either to their employer locally for local awards at levels L1-L9, or at the national level for CEAs at the Bronze (L9 equivalent), Silver (L10), Gold (L11) or Platinum (L12) levels.

 Consultants can choose to seek support from their Medical Royal College for their application for a national level award in England or Wales.
 For Bronze, Silver or Gold Awards this would be a citation to the ACCEA.
 For Platinum level this is in the form of a recommendation to the Academy of Medical Royal Colleges which produces citations to the ACCEA for Platinum Awards.